Borodatko/mongodb_cluster/README.md

 WARNING
 -------

-Parted module is used in role, which has unmaintained Ansible documentation.
+Parted module used in role, which has unmaintained Ansible documentation.

 https://docs.ansible.com/archive/ansible/2.3/parted_module.html